Tutorials About Scientific Communication

 From: How to write and Illustrate a Scientific Paper (2nd ed.)
 Bjorn Gustavii.

 No one knows how to write a scientific paper without practice and help.
-Many science student practice this skill when they are asked to write lab reports.
+Many science students practice this skill when they are asked to write lab reports.
 This guide will describe some best practices for scientific writing and give you some additional sources to explore.

 If you have read scientific papers, you will have noticed that a standard format is frequently used.
 This format allows a researcher to present information clearly and concisely.
 Scientists communicate new ideas by publishing their research in a specialized format called the journal article.